lkesteloot/unsong/unsong.md

 She thought for a second.
 So many things she wanted to say.
 She formed the responses, compared them, mulled them over in her mind.

-“I…trust you to do the right thing.”
+“I... trust you to do the right thing.”

 “YOU DO?”

-“I…Uriel, it was really bad.
+“I...
+Uriel, it was really bad.
 You have no idea how scary that was.
 Please don’t let him hurt me again.
 Please don’t let me die.”

 “UM.
 I WILL TRY TO KEEP YOU SAFE.”

 “I don’t want to be kept safe.
-I want to…you fought him, Uriel.”
+I want to... you fought him, Uriel.”

 “NOT VERY WELL.”